Create a product

 • Tax type: select from the available ones, VAT, Withholding Tax, Sales Equalisation Tax

-• Manage tariffs: create a new tariff or add already created tariffs to the product.
+• Manage rates: create a new rate or add already created tariffs to the product.

-From 'Purchases' you can add and manage different purchase prices, depending on the supplier that supplies you with the item.
-This will make it easier for you to create invoices or purchase orders, as when you assign them a specific "Contact" during their creation, the price defined for that contact will be applied to them.
+From "Purchases and manufacturing", you will be able to indicate whether it is a purchased product (by default) or a manufactured product (by checking the box).
+In addition, you can add and manage different purchase prices, depending on the supplier that supplies the item.
+This will make it easier for you to create invoices or purchase orders, since by assigning them a specific "Contact" during their creation, the price defined for said contact will be applied to them.

-Use the field below to add additional purchase-supplier prices and the trash buttons on the right to delete them.
+☝🏼 Use the field below to add additional purchase prices-suppliers; and the trash buttons, on the right, to delete them:

-• Average cost: add the initial cost of the product.
-This value is automatically recalculated with each new purchase and is applied in the Inventory reports.
-It is editable, so you can adjust it manually.
+• Average cost: adds the initial cost of the product.
+This value is automatically recalculated with each new purchase and applied in Inventory reports.
+It is editable, so it can be adjusted manually.
+In addition, you will be able to check the margin of your sales thanks to the cost in the cost report.

-• Subtotal: the amount before tax used in purchasing documents, such as invoices or purchase orders.
-The value of this field is fixed, i.e. it is not calculated automatically, but can be edited manually.
+• Subtotal: The pre-tax amount used in purchasing documents, such as invoices or purchase orders.
+The value of this field is fixed, that is, it is not calculated automatically, but can be edited manually.

-• Tax: the tax rate to be applied to the subtotal.
-You can add at the same time an option for each of the two types of tax present (VAT, Withholding).
+• Taxes: The type of tax that is applied to the subtotal.
+You can add at the same time an option for each of the two types of taxes present (VAT, Withholding).

-• Total: this is automatically calculated from the subtotal and the taxes.
-It is editable, although if you modify it, the subtotal will also be modified.
+• Total: Automatically calculated from subtotal and taxes.
+It is editable, although if you modify it the subtal will also be modified.

 3. Tracking

-Enter the information that identifies the product: SKU, barcode, manufacturing code, weight:
+Enter the information that identifies the product here: SKU, barcode, manufacturing code, weight:

-• SKU: unique reference number, essential to identify your products when importing invoices or integrating your online shop.
+• SKU: unique reference number, essential to identify your products when importing invoices or when integrating your online store.

-• Weight - Kg: appears on delivery notes.
+• Weight - Kg: appears on the delivery notes.

 4. Stock management